What Age Do Cats Start Spraying? What To Do About It

 If your cat has already developed a spraying habit, it might also be a sign that they’re feeling uncomfortable or stressed - or that they’re finding it difficult to adapt to any changes that may be occurring.

-You can help your kitty by identifying any causes of stress; this could be something as simple as a new animal in their territory, a visitor that they don’t recognize, or changes in your home.
+You can help your kitty by identifying any causes of stress; this could be something as simple as a new animal in their territory, a visitor that they don’t recognise, or changes in your home.
 These can all make your furry friend feel threatened or uncomfortable; so reassure them and give them lots of cuddles and attention!

 Help your cat feel safe